barumau/pandunia/esperanto/esperanto-pandunia.md

 atomo - atom
 aventuristo - abenturer
 aventuro - abentur
+avida - tami
 avokado - awakate
 azeno - gade
 azia - asi
 Azio - asia
 aĉetanto (aĉetisto) - bayer
 aĉeti - baya
-aĝo - aje
+aĝo - umur
-aŭ - u
+aŭ - o
 aŭdi (aŭskulti) - auda
 Aŭstralio - australia
 aŭto (ĉaro) - kar